ajslater/codex/README.md

 #### Change the Admin password

-The first thing you need to do is to log in as an Administrator.
+The first thing you need to do is to log in as an Administrator and change the admin password.

-- Log in with the three dots menu in the upper right of the browse view.
+- Log in with the **&vellip;** menu in the upper right of the browse view.
 The default administator username/password is admin/admin.
 - Navigate to the Admin Panel by selecting it from under the three dots menu after you have logged in.
 - Navigate to the Users panel.
 - Select the `admin` user.
 - Change the admin password using the tiny "this form" link in the password section.
 - You may also change the admin user's name or anything else.

-#### Adding Libraries
+#### Adding Comic Libraries

-The first thing you need to do is to log in as an Administrator and add one or more comic libraries.
+The second thing you should do is log in as an Administrator and add one or more comic libraries.

-- Log in with any superuser (such as the default adimin account) using the three dots menu in the upper right of the browse view.
+- Log in with any superuser (such as the default adimin account) using the **&vellip;** menu in the upper right of the browse view.
 - Navigate to the Admin Panel by selecting it from under the three dots menu after you have logged in.
 - Navigate to the Codex API Librarys (sic) on the Admin Panel
 - Add a Library with the "ADD LIBRARY +" button in the upper right.
-  -- A Library is just a path where Codex can recursively search for comic archives.
-  -- Codex will try to import comics from a Library immediately.
-- Navigate back to the browse view by clicking the "view site" link in the upper right of the Admin Panel.
-- Wait for comics to appear.
-It may take some time to import large comic libraries and Codex will only issue a browser refresh websocket notification when the entire library has loaded.
-Check the console if you want to be assured its doing something.

-#### Admin Flags

-##### Disable Registration

-By default users bookmarks and preferenrces are saved in an anonymous brower session.
-But users can create a username & password to save their bookmarks in between browsers.
-You may disable this ability in the Admin Flags section of the Admin Panel.

-##### Disable Folder View

-By default, codex provides a "Folder View" which mimics the directory heirarchy of the libraries that you've added to Codex.
-If you wish to disable this view for all users, you may do so in the Admin Flags.
-The database style browser view is always available.

 ##### Reset the admin password.